JesseEsquivel/MDATP/Scripts/SIEM Integration/ReadMe.md

 How to pull alerts using the MDATP SIEM REST API:<br>
 https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/pull-alerts-using-rest-api

-Ensure you follow the instructions on how to assign the proper permissions to the app registration for the MDATP Security center API: https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/api-hello-world
+Ensure you follow the instructions on how to assign the proper permissions to the app registration for the MDATP Security center API:<br>
+https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/api-hello-world